-Keep Your Kidneys Healthy: A Guide to Preventing and Treating CKDDr.
+Keep Your Kidneys Strong Healthy: How to Prevent and Treat CKDDr.
 Zoltan P. Rona, MD, M.Sc.
-November 1, 2020
+December 6, 2020

 Keeping your kidneys healthy is vital to your body’s well-being.
-Healthy kidneys ensure that your your body can filter and expel waste efficiently, while producing hormones to help your body function at its best.
+Healthy kidneys ensure that your body can filter and expel waste efficiently, while producing hormones to help you function at your best.

 Your kidneys work to filter blood, balance electrolytes, and regulate hormones that affect your bones and blood pressure.
 One important hormone made by the kidneys (erythropoietin) is involved in the creation of red blood cells and helps prevent anemia.

 Chronic kidney disease (CKD) is a common condition that occurs most often along with (or because of) diseases like diabetes, hypertension, and cardiovascular disease.
 Certain genetic factors and recurrent kidney infections also increase the risk.
 OTC drugs such as non-steroidal anti-inflammatory drugs (NSAIDs) — acetaminophen and aspirin – can also raise the risk.
 Illicit drugs like cocaine, heroin, and amphetamines can also injure kidney tissue and increase the risk of CKD.

 Prescription antibiotics, antihypertensives, antivirals, and ulcer medication (PPIs – proton pump inhibitors) can all damage the kidneys and lead to CKD.
 Prescription laxatives, chemotherapy drugs, and contrast media for various diagnostic scans are also potentially damaging for the kidneys.
 According to the National Kidney Foundation, at least one in three adults are at risk of developing CKD.